ebuch/avalanche/README.md

 - It is worth noting that the "Units" column of the aggregated report is combining sales and streams of single tracks.
 I will try to differentiate the two in the future, but for now it's still useful as a popularity metric.

 > Warning!
-The detailed aggregate reports file will be very large!
+The detailed aggregate report file will be very large!
 Please open with caution.

 ## Missing Reports